 While most people want to get their Goldendoodle when they are younger, there are many older Goldendoodles that also need a great loving home.
-This is the easiest way to get the coat type that you want.
-As they have already fully developed and will not change coat types.
+Many breeders will offer older dogs at a discount too.
+This is the easiest way to get the coat type that you want since they have already

 How Old Will My Goldendoodle be before I know the True Coat Type?

-Most of these dogs will have their adult hair coat between 6 to 8 months, and then you can for sure be able to tell what coat type your dog will be.
-Most people get their dogs around 8 to 12 weeks of age, sometimes before then.
+Most of these dogs will have their adult hair coat between 6 to 8 months, and then you can for sure be able to tell what type of adult coat your dog will have.
+Most people get their dogs around 8 to 12 weeks, sometimes before then.